Colleen Lawless

-Colleen Rae Lawless, née Schuster, (born 1983) is an American lawyer serving as a United States district judge of the United States District Court for the Central District of Illinois.
+Colleen Rae Lawless (born 1983) is an American lawyer serving as a United States district judge of the United States District Court for the Central District of Illinois.
 She was associate judge of the Seventh Judicial Circuit in Sangamon County, Illinois from 2019 to 2023.

 Education

 Lawless earned a Bachelor of Arts degree from Illinois Wesleyan University in 2005 and a Juris Doctor from the Northern Illinois University College of Law in 2009.

 Career

 From 2009 to 2019, Lawless was a lawyer and shareholder at Londrigan, Potter & Randle P.C. in Springfield, Illinois.
 From 2019 to 2023, she served as an associate judge of the Illinois Circuit Court for the 7th district.

 In 2011, Lawless represented Marvin Manns, an African American water maintenance worker who sued the city of Decatur for discrimination after he was terminated.
 Manns refused to sign an agreement that gave him a lower pay but allowed him to bypass civil service selection rules.